 Growing interest and popularity

 Cheerleading is a very physical activity requiring a great degree of skill and often a serious risk of injury.
 There are frequent competitions which see cheerleading groups put to the test.
-Some of these are broadcast on network TV and the success of the Bring it On movie franchise has led to a growing interest in cheerleading across the world.
+Some of these are broadcast on network TV and the success of movies such as the Bring it On franchise has led to a growing interest in cheerleading across the world.
 In addition to its popularity in the US, cheerleading is also regularly participated in many other countries including Canada, Australia, China, France, Germany, Japan, New Zealand and the UK.

 More and more schools are adding cheerleading to their school activities as a great means of engaging their pupils in fun yet great physical activity.
 Regular competition helps give it a competitive edge.
-Cheerleading is also seen at a range of sports including football, soccer, basketball, ice hockey, volleyball, baseball, and more recently Twenty20 Cricket.
+Cheerleading is also seen at a range of sports including football, soccer, basketball, ice hockey, volleyball, baseball, and also Twenty20 Cricket.